Meningococcal disease

 People who have previously received a meningococcal polysaccharide vaccine

-Laboratory workers with ongoing occupational exposure risks who have previously received a quadrivalent meningococcal polysaccharide vaccine (4vMenPV) are recommended to receive 1 dose of MenACWY conjugate vaccine.
-They should receive this dose about 2 years after the most recent dose of 4vMenPV, with a recommended minimum interval of 6 months.1-3 They are also recommended to receive booster doses of MenACWY vaccine (see Booster doses).
+Laboratory workers with ongoing occupational exposure risks who have previously received a quadrivalent meningococcal polysaccharide vaccine (4vMenPV— previously available in Australia but now discontinued) are recommended to receive 1 dose of MenACWY conjugate vaccine.
+They should receive this dose 2 years after the most recent dose of 4vMenPV, with a recommended minimum interval of 6 months.1-3 They are also recommended to receive booster doses of MenACWY vaccine.

 Travellers